iqunet/tutorials/_posts/2024-08-16-anomaly-detection-vibration-part1.md

 <figcaption>figure 6: Video Demonstrating Sensor Placement and the Challenging
   Conditions on a Shaker Screen in a Waste Processing Plant.</figcaption>

-Also, to ensure that routine maintenance tasks can be performed without disturbing the sensors, they were installed 40 cm away from the ideal location.
+To ensure that routine maintenance tasks can be performed without disturbing the sensors, they were installed 40 cm away from the ideal location.

-This placement on the machine frame, rather than directly on the motor and drive train, drastically reduces the sensitivity to high-frequency bearing faults but ensures consistent data collection over a long period, even after part replacements.
+The sensors are located on the machine frame, instead of directly on the bearing housing of the eccentric axle, which  inevitably reduces the sensitivity to high-frequency bearing faults.
 This highlights the gap between ideal lab conditions and a typical installation.

-Other factors that need to be considered include:
+So factors that need to be considered include:

 - **Signal Propagation:** The sensor's non-ideal placement introduces multiple wave propagation boundaries (i.e. transitions between materials), which attenuate and reflect high-frequency signals.
-This makes measurements above 10 kHz, including ultrasonic frequencies, costly and of limited benefit.
+This makes any measurements above 10 kHz, including ultrasonic frequencies, costly and of limited benefit.

-- **Unsuitability of RMS Sensors:** In simple RMS sensors, fault signals will be masked by process noise, making them ineffective for vibratory screens except for the most obvious late-stage catastrophic failures.
+- **Unsuitability of RMS Sensors:** For simple RMS sensors, the fault signals will be masked by process noise.
+This makes them ineffective for vibratory screens except for the most obvious late-stage catastrophic failures (see part 3).

 ---